igorjasmim/igorjasmim/README.md

 ## Hello!
 My name is Igor Jasmim 👋

-About Me 👋
+# About Me 👋

 Hello!
-I'm an Electrical and Data Engineer with a Master’s degree in Engineering and a Postgraduate certification in Project Management.
+I'm an **Electrical and Data Engineer** with a **Master’s degree in Engineering** and a **Postgraduate certification in Project Management**.
 My professional journey has been a fusion of technical expertise and strategic thinking, enabling me to tackle complex challenges with innovative solutions.

-Currently, I wear two hats:
+## Current Roles:

-Systems Analyst: I work on designing and optimizing systems that bridge the gap between data, technology, and business needs.
+- **Systems Analyst**: Designing and optimizing systems that bridge the gap between data, technology, and business needs.
-University Professor: Sharing my knowledge and passion for engineering and data with the next generation of professionals.
+- **University Professor**: Sharing my knowledge and passion for engineering and data with the next generation of professionals.

 With a strong foundation in engineering and a keen eye for data-driven problem-solving, I am always eager to collaborate on projects that push boundaries, create impactful solutions, and advance the integration of technology into everyday life.

 Let’s connect and build something amazing together! 🚀